pechyonkin/100_Days_of_ML_Code/README.md

 ---

+## Day 14.
+January 24, Wednesday.

+I finished cleaning data, more than 75% of original downloaded images were removed.
+Most of them are images of foods containing greens that I was looking for.
+I went from more than 8000 images across 29 classes to a bit more than 2000.
+I spent hours cleaning all that.

+Then I built a classifier that achieved 22% error rate, which is high, but satisfactory given very similar classes and small dataset with low quality images.

+Mostly the classifier got confused on very similar greens.
+Examples:

+- cilantro and parsley
+- cilantro and celery
+- choy sum and gai lan (Chinese broccoli
+- tricolor daisy and crown daisy
+- watercress and pea shoots

+This is further set back by the fact that data is not of very high quality and not very big size.

+At this point, I am satisfied with result (22% error rate, about 88 mistakes out of 401 validation examples) because the cost of acquiring more data is not very interesting to me for learning purposes.

+The next step will be to deploy this model as a web-app for learning purposes.

 ## Day 13.
 January 22, Tuesday.

 I finally got to start cleaning the data.
 I learned that it is a very boring task, taking a lot of time.
 And also, Google image search for Chinese terms gives very low quality images.
 I probably deleted 40-50% of all downloaded images.